-Elie Salamon's practice focuses on complex commercial litigation and product liability litigation.
-Mr. Salamon has represented major corporations on class actions and multidistrict litigations involving claims of product defects, personal injury, property damage, and consumer fraud.
+Elie Salamon's practice focuses on complex commercial litigation and product liability litigation for major corporations.
+Mr. Salamon has represented clients in class actions and multidistrict litigations involving claims of product defects, personal injury, property damage, and consumer fraud.
 He regularly provides strategic litigation counseling to achieve favorable resolutions for clients.

 Mr. Salamon also maintains an active pro bono practice, including amicus briefs before the US Supreme Court.
-He recently represented more than sixty federal and state prosecutors as amici supporting a petition for a writ of certiorari filed on behalf of Brendan Dassey, the subject of the Netflix docuseries Making a Murderer.
+He represented more than sixty federal and state prosecutors as amici supporting a petition for a writ of certiorari filed on behalf of Brendan Dassey, the subject of the Netflix docuseries Making a Murderer.
 The brief was featured in stories by The New York Times, Bloomberg, and The National Law Journal.
 Mr. Salamon also represented the National Association of Criminal Defense Lawyers in Currier v.
 Virginia, 138 S. Ct.
 2144 (2018), a double jeopardy case before the high court, and currently represents several associations of criminal defense lawyers as amici supporting a petition for a writ of certiorari currently pending before the US Supreme Court in Harris v.
 Maryland, No. 20-101, a due process, prosecutorial delay case.

 Prior to joining the firm, Mr. Salamon served as a law clerk to the Honorable Richard K. Eaton of the United States Court of International Trade and as a law clerk to the Honorable Richard C. Wesley of the United States Court of Appeals for the Second Circuit.